radequal/nice-subtitle-site/README.md

-# nice-subtitle-site
+# Nice Subtitle Site - User Guide
 A subtitle workflow used for live streams.

-# Nice Subtitle Site - User Guide

 ## Introduction
 The Nice Subtitle Site is a simple web UI that allows anyone on the web to create subtitle sessions.
 These sessions are split into two use cases